Join the RHS today and support our charitable work

 Join the RHS today and support our charity

-Several viruses affect Narcissus (daffodil), the most common is Narcissus yellow stripe virus.
-This causes yellow streaks down the leaves of daffodils, lack of vigour and leaf and stem distortion.
+Several viruses affect Narcissus (daffodil), the most common being Narcissus yellow stripe virus.
+This causes yellow streaks on the leaves, lack of vigour and leaf and stem distortion.

 Virus symptoms on daffodil